 1. Spend time with your body.

-I have started trying to change this, and even though my body may not look an ideal way, I have started noticing things that I like about it, and have even managed to send my husband a couple of pics that I would never have dreamed of even taking before!
+I have started trying to change this.
+Even though my body may not look an ideal way, I have started noticing things that I like about it.
+I have even managed to send my husband a couple of pics that I would never have dreamed of even taking before!

 I started with meditating and doing my restorative yoga in my underwear and even nude a couple of times when I was home alone.
-I used this time to really pay attention to my body, the way the air filled my longs, the way my stomach moved in and out with each breath.
+During this time I really paid attention to my body, the way the air filled my longs, the way my stomach moved in and out with each breath.
 I consciously noticed my arms and legs as I stretched and contorted them into position.

-I would shower after and let my hands run over the curves, rolls, stretch marks, and bones under my skin.
+In the shower afterword I would let my hands run over the curves, rolls, stretch marks, and bones under my skin.
 It wasn’t sexual (not that it can’t be, you do you!) but it was a strong form of self-love.
-I discovered that I enjoyed the softness behind my knees, the way my hip bones jutted out a bit, and the way it felt when I would glide my hand over my collar-bones.
+Doing this, I discovered that I enjoyed the softness behind my knees, the way my hip bones jutted out a bit, and the way it felt when I would glide my hand over my collar-bones.

-I would take my time drying off and getting dressed, not looking away from the mirror but taking time to really look into it, to really see my body.
+While drying off and getting dressed I would take my time looking into the mirror and taking time to really look into it, to really see my body.
 I still have moments of my inner-voice saying “Gross!
 Look away!”
 But, I quash it and force myself to see myself.

 I rub my lotion over my skin and notice and even comment on muscles as they become easier to see and feel, the way even the chubbiest parts of me are soft and giving, and how strong I feel, mentally just being able to watch myself.